arcee-ai/arcee-python/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Before you submit this PR, please make sure you have completed the following items:
 - [ ] Tested against a dev environment?
 - [ ] Documentation is up to date or expanded?
-- [ ] Groomed task link is attached?
+- [ ] Is there a detailed github issue?
-- [ ] Additional checklists attached based on playbooks relevant to task?
 - [ ] Did you get a code review?

 <!---